ohata-toast/Container-Container-Registry-v2/en/user-guide.md

 ### Create a User Registry

-To use the registry service for the first time, you must first create a registry in the NHN Cloud Console.
-Go to the **Container > Container Registry > Management** service page and click the **Create Registry** button.
+To use the registry service for the first time, you must first create a registry in the NCR Console.
+Go to the **Container > NHN Container Registry (NCR) > Management** service page and click the **Create Registry** button.
 After entering the name of the registry you want to create, click the OK button to create the registry.

 ### Check the User Registry Address
-The address of the registry you created can be found in the registry list on the **Container > Container Registry > Management** service page.
+The address of the registry you created can be found in the registry list on the **Container > NHN Container Registry (NCR) > Management** service page.

 ### Log in to the User Registry
 You need to use the Docker command-line tool to store container images or import them into your environment of choice.
 You must be logged in to access the user registry using the Docker command-line tool.
 After using the `docker login` command, enter the User Access Key of your NHN Cloud user account in `Username` and the Secret Key in `Password`.